paweljuraszek1994/file_uploader_pj/README.md

 ## Status
 In minor development.\
-Most of the things that were necessary for script to work is already done.\
+Scrip is in working state, only exploratory testing.\
-I will probably work on making unit tests.
-Just to learn how to make them.\
+I will probably work on making unit tests.\
-Reworks might be done as I gain more experience in python.\
+Reworks might be possible as I gain more experience in python.\
-As well as some stuff marked as TODO, that is not critical for script to work.
+As well as some stuff marked as TODO, but they are not critical for script to work.
-## Sources:
+## Sources
-Documentations for used api and libraries.
+Documentations of used api and libraries.